UCD-pbio-rclub/Rclub-r4ds_Min.Yao.Jhu/R-club-Apr-26/Apr-26-ggplot.md

 ![](Apr-26-ggplot_files/figure-html/unnamed-chunk-4-8.png)<!-- -->

 >1.
-Parenthesis is at wrong location.
+Parenthesis is at the wrong location.

 >2. manufacturer, model, year, cyl, trans, drv, fl, and class are categorical. displ, cty, hwy are continuous.

 >3.
 A continuous variable can not be mapped to shape

->4. map the same variable to color and size.
+>4.
+I can map the same variable to color and size.

 >5.
 Use the stroke aesthetic to modify the width of the border. change size. dots

+## 3.4 Common problems

+## 3.5 Facets

 ```r